kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 * Strange error message during `npm run build`: It's possible that parcel or some library that parcel uses had a short-lived bug.
 Search the web for the error message and see if you should `override` some dependency.
 Alternatively, use an older version of `parcel`
+* The application crashes
+  * View the log under More > View logs
+  * The log is often truncated.
+To see the whole log when the application runs, try More > Restart all dynos

 </details>